ShulAdmin/shul-widgets/README.md

 # shul-widgets

-A collection of various widgets that can be added to any website as a web-component or an iframe.
+A collection of free widgets that can be added to any website as a web-component or an iframe.